The Two RV Gypsies: Full-Time RVers

 Scandinavian Heritage Center sign: Plaza Scandinavia and Observatory

-Below: Lee explored and had fun spinning the 48-inch diameter floating, spinning, marble globe fountain in the observatory section.
+Below: Lee Duquette had fun spinning the 48-inch diameter floating, spinning, marble globe fountain in the observatory section, as he explored its contents.

 floating, spinning, marble globe floating, spinning, marble globe